MaluwaLMK/maluwalmk/_posts/2015-8-7-the-simplest-monte-carlo-simulation.md

 ![](/assets/images//bethist.png)

 ## Shiny App
 I wanted to create an interactive app that lets users play around with this simulation game to see how they fair in their betting.
-So I created an app which you can find [here](https://maluwalmk.shinyapps.io/betting_game " target="_blank"}.
+So I created an app which you can find [here](https://maluwalmk.shinyapps.io/betting_game){:target="_blank"}.